joelr/developer.everydayhero.com/content/overview.md

     X-Rack-Cache: miss
     Transfer-Encoding: chunked

-    {
+    "error": {
-      "message": "You are not authorized to view this page.", "status": 403
+      "message": "You are not authorized to view this resource" }
-    }

-## Client Errors
+## Validation Errors

-TODO: currently we `object.errors.to_json` but it's probably better to provide something like GitHub do - it would be nice to have a standard error response that is consistent between auth and resources.
+All validation errors resulting from a POST or PUT request will contain a message and an array of errors.
+For more information on fixing the validation errors see the corresponding documentation for the request.

-    {
+    "error": {
-       "message": "Validation Failed",
+       "message": "Validation failed",
        "errors": [
          {
-           "resource": "Issue",
-           "field": "title",
+           "field": "uid",
-           "code": "missing_field"
+           "code": "invalid"
          }
        ]
      }